Dynamic Attributes Connector

 Step 8

-On the next page, make note of the Client ID (also referred to as application ID) and the tenant ID (also referred to as the directory ID).
+On the next page, write down or copy the Client ID (also referred to as application ID) and the tenant ID (also referred to as the directory ID).

 A sample follows.